-The key is how do you turn your pain to pleasure?
+The key is how do you turn your pain into pleasure?
 How do you put yourself to work on things that seem painful to you that you want to procrastinate?

 Here are a few suggestions:

-First, what you can do is to define the meaning of pain and pleasure differently.
+First, what you should do is to reframe the meaning of pain and pleasure differently.